 Reaching San Diego 22 June, she prepared to return to the Orient.
 Sailing 6 August, she visited Hawaii, Okinawa, and Japan before returning to the West Coast 7 October.

 After operations out of San Diego, Gunston Hall again turned her prow toward the setting sun 16 May 1966.
 She reached Chu Lai, Vietnam, 27 May and debarked the 9th Marine Engineers before sailing for Subic Bay to resume shuttling between Vietnam and nearby friendly ports, bringing war materiel to the Allies.
-She participated in Exercises "Hilltop VII" and "Mudpuppy I" in the Philippines before loading three experimental Navy Patrol Air Cushion vehicles 15 December for transportation to San Diego.
+She participated in Exercises "Hilltop VII" and "Mudpuppy I" in the Philippines before loading three experimental Navy Patrol Air Cushion vehicles (PACV) 15 December for transportation to San Diego.
 Back home early in January 1967, Gunston Hall prepared for future action.

 11 April 2005